A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: Introduction

-Outer approximation (OA) methods for solving a mixed integer convex program (MICP) also have a long history.
-The basic idea can be traced back to \cite{DuranGrossman1986}.
+Outer approximation (OA) methods for solving a {mixed-integer} convex program (MICP) also have a long history.
+The idea can be traced back to \cite{DuranGrossman1986}.
 In an outer approximation method, the convex set is outer approximated with a polyhedron which relaxes the MICP with a MILP in every master iteration.
 The polyhedron approximation is progressively refined by adding more valid inequalities that are tangent to the convex set.
 The theoretical question on whether a general MICP can be solved to optimality with cutting planes is not well addressed, particularly when the convex functions are not differentiable.
-Towards addressing this question, Lubin et. al.~\cite{LubinYamangilBentPablo2018} use a polishing step after solving the master MILP, which solves a continuous convex optimization problem by fixing the integer variables to be the values of integer part in the current master solution.
-This polishing step is similar to the solution polishing done within the algorithm described in \cite{Owen-Mehrotra-MIP-Convergence-2001}.
+Towards addressing this question, Lubin et. al.~\cite{LubinYamangilBentPablo2018} use a polishing step after solving the master MILP, which solves a continuous convex optimization problem by fixing the integer variables to be the values of the integer part in the current master solution.
+This polishing step is similar to the solution polishing done within the algorithm described in \cite{owen2001disjunctive}.
 The solution from the polishing-step problem is compared with the master problem solution to check whether an optimal solution is identified.
-However, the proof given in \cite{LubinYamangilBentPablo2018} is incomplete, and is not applicable for the case where the convex functions are not differentiable.
-The convex functions considered in \cite{LubinYamangilBentPablo2018} are assumed to be differentiable, in which case, the outer approximation cutting plane is unique at a specific boundary point and it can be obtained by taking gradient of a constraint function.
+However, the proof given in \cite{LubinYamangilBentPablo2018} is incomplete and does not apply to the case where the convex functions are not differentiable.
+The convex functions considered in \cite{LubinYamangilBentPablo2018} are assumed to be differentiable, in which case, the outer approximation cutting plane is unique at a specific boundary point, and it can be obtained by taking the gradient of a constraint function.
 For a MICP involving general convex functions, this approach requires generalization.
-In particular, if the convex set is a convex cone the number of tangent planes passing the origin can be infinite, in which case, how to add the cutting planes is unclear.
+In particular, if the convex set is a convex cone, the number of tangent planes passing through the origin can be infinite.